TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 and the `reachInner` (for nodes that are reachable from an inner block).
 The `reach` set is initialized as `y.used`, which is the hard-dependencies and result of the block, if the result is a symbol rather than a constant.
-The `reachInner` is not initialized immediated, but is seeded when a reachable and available symbol has low frequency (such as should rather be scheduled in an if-true block or if-false block).
+The `reachInner` is not initialized immediately, but is seeded when a reachable and available symbol has low frequency (such as should rather be scheduled in an if-true block or if-false block).

-The accumulation of `reach` and `reachInner` is simple: reverse traveral reachabiity
+The accumulation of `reach` and `reachInner` is simple: reverse traveral reachability

 ``` scala
 for (d <- g.nodes.reverseIterator) {